jagadeeshwaran001/Obsidian/computer science/full stack develpment/OOPS/Design patterns/Creational Design patterns/Singleton dp.md

 [[Singleton dp]] ensure that a class has only one instance throughout the application and providing the global point of access to that instance.

 In a software system, there is a need to control access to a shared resource (such as a database connection, configuration manager, or logging system).
 Creating multiple instances of the resource could lead to inconsistent behavior, unnecessary resource consumption, or conflicts.
-Additionally, having multiple points of access to the same shared resource can lead to [[synchronization]] issues in a [[multithreading]] environment.
+Additionally, having multiple points of access to the same shared resource can lead to [[synchronization]] issues in a [[computer science/Software Engineering/multi-threading]] environment.

 To solve this, we need a mechanism that: